My blood spilled over the descending sun;

 Where the Celtic Sea kissed the golden sands,

-In the dark I wept while he broke my heart –
+In the dark, I wept while he bound my hands.

 No one came to save me or set me free.